A Sport for All – A Sport for Life

 The Musketeers is our growing club for 10 to 16 year olds.

-Meeting on Tuesdays and Thursdays (see Where and When for times) we have four qualfied and CRB checked coaches.
+Meeting on Tuesdays and Thursdays (see Where and When for times) we have four qualfied and DBS(CRB) checked coaches.
 There is a group of starters and a group of more experienced to which the starters can progress within a term or two depending on individual ability.
-We also get them fencing each other on the electric kit to build experience.
+We also get them fencing each other on the electric kit as soon as we can to build experience.

 The starter group have intensive group coaching and the more experienced practice with electric weapons every week and have regular 5-10 minute one to one coaching.

-Competitions are encouraged but it is left to the Musketeer to decide when they feel ready if at all.
-However, this is the best way to learn and grow as a fencer.
-We also hold an annual Club Championships with an array of awards and prizes so that everyone goes away with some recognition of their achievement.
+Competitions are encouraged as this is the best way to learn and grow as a fencer but it is up to the individual.
+We hold an annual Club Championships with an array of awards and prizes so that everyone goes away with some recognition of their achievement.

 Child Welfare is paramount.
-Please see the section on SwordMark for more information on this.
+Parents, please see the section on SwordMark for more information on this.

 There is regular email communication with parents/carers, a parents evening once year and one parent/carer is elected to the Managing Committee to represent the Junior members. ie all those under 18.

-For more information please contact the Youth Development Coordinator (see contact page).
+For more information please contact the Youth Development Coordinator through our contact page).